-28. Linear Elastic Material
+28. An Elastic Material with a Quadratic Strain Energy Function

-For a linear elastic material the stress S is a linear function of the strain E. Consequently, from the result (25.14) we observe that the strain energy is a quadratic function of the strain E. For example, let K be a constant fourth order tensor that characterizes the elastic properties of the material such that the strain energy is defined by
+For an elastic material with a quadratic strain energy function, the stress S is a linear function of the strain E. Consequently, from the result (25.14) we observe that the strain energy is a quadratic function of the strain E. For example, let K be a constant fourth order tensor that characterizes the elastic properties of the material such that the strain energy is defined by